Meet the Team

 You’ll also find loads of advice on other aspects of working the night shift- like keeping a social schedule, packing a work bag, and driving home safely.
 The best approach is to build a solid routine for night shift work and stick with it.
 This will let you create a healthy lifestyle that is enjoyable and distinctive from day workers.
 The goal is to stay healthy, alert and feel your best at work and at home.

-So now fellow nights owls, it’s onward to the night shift!
+So now, fellow night owls, it’s onward to the night shift!

 Note: There are some people who simply cannot function on the night shift.
 They have tried everything and they cannot make it work.
 Sometimes it’s a physiological reason- like hormonal issues or circadian rhythm issues.
 Sometimes it’s a scheduling conflict re: family responsibilities, etc. The point of the information on this website isn’t to convince anyone to stay on the night shift who is suffering from it.
 Instead, this site is designed for people who are looking for ideas on how to make night shifts work better for them.
 It’s an individual thing so do what works for you and always consult with a health professional for medical advice.